 This major is intended for the growing number of students who will seek employment in a social work related profession upon completion of the undergraduate degree and/or graduate student in social work or a counseling related field.
 The academic study of the social and behavioral sciences is complemented by field practicum opportunities which provide practical experience in and knowledge of service agencies in the community.
-The Social Work program has applied for Candidacy for national accreditation through the Council on Social Work Education.
+This program has been granted candidacy status for national accreditation through the Council on Social Work Education.